lolbat/Conquest-of-Elysium-5-data/markdown/Ritual Summons.md

 Some creatures are marked with an (!).
 These creatures, typically familiars, can be summoned multiple times and get additional abilities each time applied to the original creature.
 For instance, the Priestess of Ba'al can get a Spider Familiar and each time it get selected in a summoning the original familiar gets additional abilities.

 Some creature options are prefixed by a numeric value.
-I have left those in even though I am not sure what they represent.
-I suspect that it indicates a creature that has a lower chance of being summoned.
+The negative values, which have been mostly replaced, are negative terrain types and indicate that the option becomes available when the ritual is cast on that terrain type.
+I am still working out the positive values and some of the negative values that don't appear on the Negative Terrain values table.

-If there are any rituals missing please post an issue or comment on the Steam Community forum and I will track the data down.
+If there are any rituals missing please post an issue or comment on the Steam Community forum and I will try to track the data down.

+Do note that the following rituals do not appear to be listed as tables in the CoE5 executable.

+- Raise Dead
+- Summon Planar Being
+- Reanimate Animals
+- Minor Animal Summoning (Dryad Queen)
+- Major Animal Summoning (Dryad Queen)

 ### Druid